With lower rates, you can boost your business while saving thousands on payments. Compare our top lenders and lock in your rate today.

 Having said that, interest rates can still vary from lender to lender.
 Therefore, the first thing to look for when comparing SBA lenders is interest rate and small business loan APR.
 In addition, we recommend comparing lenders by reputation, level of customer support, and ease of application process.

-The standard SBA 7(A) is the most common, and most versatile SBA loan.
+The standard SBA 7(a) is the most common, and most versatile SBA loan.
 With a loan amount of up to $5 million and the widest range of uses, it can benefit any business that’s eligible.
 That said, it’s an especially attractive option for startups due to the combination of large capital and flexibility.

-SBA fees and sba loan rates vary by the type and amount of loan you take out, as well as market interest rates that fluctuate.
-The SBA rates for standard 7(A) loans range from 7.75%-10.25%, the former for loans repaid in less than 7 years and the latter for repayment that takes more than 7 years.
-Repayment terms expand if you use the capital to purchase new equipment (10 years) or real estate (25 years).
+SBA fees and SBA loan rates vary by the type and amount of loan you take out, as well as market interest rates that fluctuate.
+The SBA rates for standard 7(a) loans range from 10.75%-15.75%.
+Repayment terms depend on what you use the loan for—if you use the capital to purchase new equipment, repayment terms are up to 10 years, whereas loans for real estate have repayment terms up to 25 years.

 A loan guarantee is the amount the federal government has agreed to pay on the loan.
 It can be as high as $3.75 million, and it guarantees that in the event of deferral, the lender will still receive that amount from the government.
 Loan guarantees are what give private lenders the confidence to offer SBAs with lower payments and more flexible terms.